Key takeaways

 Common myths about eIDAS and ESIGN compliance

-There are several misconceptions around the use of electronic signatures that often create risk for businesses.
+There are several misconceptions around electronic signatures that regularly create avoidable risk.

 Myth 1: Any e-signature tool is compliant by default